jmedsan/bip-tennis-score/README.md

 ### Game Logic

-Points progression: 0 → 15 → 30 → 40

-At deuce (40-40):
-- Players must win by 2 points
-- Winning score is "AD" (advantage)
-- Advantage counter increments each time a player enters AD from 40-40
+The app tracks deuce/advantage situations and displays an advantage counter that increments each time a player enters advantage from 40-40.
+The counter persists through undo operations and resets when a new game starts.
-- Returning to deuce keeps the counter value

-Game ends when:
-- A player wins from advantage (2+ point lead), OR
-- A player reaches 6+ games with 2+ game lead, OR
-- In tie-break: first to 7 points with 2+ lead

 ### Memory Management